s0mbra-1973/Trevor/README.md

    - Download and extract from https://github.com/s0mbra-1973/Trevor/releases/download/v.3.0/TrevorV3.zip

 3. **Run TrevorV3.exe as Administrator, select the .dll file to inject, Press Inject button.

-   - A version of Osiris.dll compiled on June, 2025, is included in the TrevorV3.zip file.
-However, it is recommended that you compile a more up-to-date version following the instructions in its official repository: https://github.com/danielkrupinski/Osiris

 ## ⚠️ Why Windows 11 Detects It as a Virus